Country Guide - VAT in Croatia

 VAT Registration Threshold

-The VAT legislation contains valuable information about the VAT threshold in Croatia and its applicable provisions.
-Furthermore, interpreting the appropriate guidelines and official opinions shared by the Tax Authority is also helpful.
+The VAT legislation contains valuable information regarding the VAT threshold in Croatia, as well as its applicable provisions.
+Furthermore, interpreting the appropriate guidelines and official opinions shared by the Tax Authority is also helpful.Â

+Additionally, the Croatian VAT legislation does not define a registration threshold for suppliers of Electronically Supplied Services established outside the EU borders.
 As an EU Member State, Croatia adopted an EU-wide VAT registration threshold of EUR 10,000 for intra-EU distance sales of goods and B2C supplies of services.

 Types of Taxable Activities in Croatia

-By Croatian VAT law, a taxable person is a legal person or individual who independently carries out business activity, whatever the purpose or results of such activity.
+According to Croatian VAT law, a taxable person is a legal person or individual who independently carries out business activities, regardless of their purpose or results.Â

-Supplying goods and providing services in Croatia for compensation, receiving reverse-charge services by a taxable person in Croatia, and exporting or importing goods are all taxable activities under the VAT regulations.
+Types of taxable activities that trigger the imposition of Croatian VAT include supplying goods and providing services in Croatia for compensation, receiving reverse-charge services by a taxable person in Croatia, and exporting or importing goods are all taxable activities under the VAT regulations.

 VAT Registration Process